Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Discussion

-The second contribution is a new algorithm for ab initio modeling.
+The second contribution is a new algorithm for ab initio modeling which can be used as a starting point for iterative refinement procedures and additionally provides another way to validate reconstruction results obtained by different computational techniques.
 The computational framework introduced in this article opens the door to incorporating a number of promising techniques from crystallographic phase retrieval into cryo-EM algorithms.
 There is, for instance, flexibility in choosing the projection operators $\rho_1$ and $\rho_2$.
 It may include biologically-oriented priors, such as minimum atom-atom distance or Wilson statistics~\cite{singer2021wilson,gilles2022molecular}, or data-driven priors based on previously resolved structures~\cite{kimanius2021exploiting}.
 A systematic study of adapting these techniques will be initiated in coming work.
-Additional future work includes extending the use of sparsifying priors in other parts of the cryo-EM reconstruction pipeline, for instance in existing approaches to iterative refinement~\cite{scheres2012relion} or in autocorrelation analysis using micrographs without particle picking~\cite{bendory2018toward}.
+Additional future work includes extending the use of sparsifying priors in other parts of the cryo-EM reconstruction pipeline, for instance in existing approaches to iterative refinement~\cite{scheres2012relion} or in autocorrelation analysis using micrographs without particle picking~\cite{bendory2018toward,lan2020multi,bendory2021multi}.
+However, we do not expect sparsity to have as dramatic an impact on the sample complexity in the case of reconstruction directly from micrographs without particle picking.
+When expanding $L\times L$ projection images in a steerable basis such as the Fourier-Bessel basis \cite{marshall2022fast}, the second order moment of picked particles has $\mathcal{O}(L^3)$ independent entries.
+This is comparable to the number of parameters required to describe the 3-D structure.
+Still, in the case of uniform distribution of viewing directions Kam \cite{kam1980reconstruction} showed that the second order moment is insufficient for 3-D structure recovery, but this paper shows that additional sparsity assumptions ensure unique recovery of a 3-D structure from the second order moment.
+For autocorrelation analysis of entire micrographs, the second order moment is a 1-D profile equivalent to a rotationally-invariant power spectrum.
+Therefore, the number of entries is clearly insufficient for 3-D reconstruction and information from the third order moment needs to be incorporated as well.
+The sparsity constraint may potentially improve the quality of recovery, but the sample complexity is asymptotically the same, proportional to $\sigma^6$.

 Yet another important direction is to incorporate the sparsity prior into reconstruction by the method of moments when there is a non-uniform distribution of viewing directions \cite{sharon2020method}.